 In this tutorial, we will show you how to install Jitsi Meet on Debian 10.
-For those of you who didn’t know, Jitsi Meet is a free and open-source video-conferencing application that can be used as a standalone application or embed in your web application.
+For those of you who didn’t know, Jitsi Meet is a free and open-source video-conferencing application that can be used as a standalone application or embedded in your web application.
 It is based on WebRTC and provides multi-person video conference rooms without installing additional software or browser extensions.

 This article assumes you have at least basic knowledge of Linux, know how to use the shell, and most importantly, you host your site on your own VPS.
 The installation is quite simple and assumes you are running in the root account, if not you may need to add ‘

 sudo‘ to the commands to get root privileges.
-I will show you through the step-by-step installation of the Jitsi Meet open-source video conferencing on a Debian 10 (Buster).
+I will show you the step-by-step installation of the Jitsi Meet open-source video conferencing on a Debian 10 (Buster).